-Total Metrobus passenger revenue for the quarter of \$33.6 million was \$1.8 million or six percent above budget.
-Average fare realization for bus is \$1.00 per trip.
+Total Metrobus passenger revenue for the month of \$11.2 million was \$0.5 million or four percent above budget.
+Year-to-date, total bus passenger revenue of \$33.6 million was \$1.8 million or six percent above budget.
+Average fare for bus is \$1.00 per trip.
 Starting in FY2011, Metro began reimbursing the Regional bus partners for their portion of revenue earned from bus passes, such as the 7-day pass.
 This amount has averaged \$160,000 per month and is reduced from Metrobus revenue.